 Here is the thing most buyers find out the hard way: the hardest part of hiring an AI software development company is not finding one.
-It is figuring out which ones have actually shipped production systems versus which ones have shipped polished demos to buyers who then spent six months rebuilding everything internally.
+It is figuring out which ones have actually shipped production systems versus which ones have shipped polished demos to buyers who then spent months rebuilding everything internally.

 If you are evaluating AI software development partners for a real commercial system, the question is not whether they know what a language model is.
-It is whether they have solved the problems that actually end engagements early: data quality blockers, accuracy thresholds that look good in a sandbox but fail on live inputs, integration complexity that doubles the build timeline, and adoption resistance from the teams who are supposed to use the thing.
+It is whether they have solved the problems that actually end engagements early: data quality blockers, accuracy thresholds that look good in a sandbox but fail on live inputs, integration complexity that extends the build timeline, and adoption resistance from the teams who are supposed to use the thing.

 This guide gives you the framework to tell the difference before you sign, not after.